-By nature, rats are nocturnal animals.
+Are Rats Nocturnal?
+By nature, rats are primarily nocturnal animals.
 In the wild, they tend to be more active at night.
-While this is also true of domesticated rats, your pet rat may not have exactly the same sleeping patterns as a rat naturally would.
+While this is also true of domesticated pets, your own rat may not have exactly the same sleeping habits as its wild cousins.

 Let’s learn about rats’ sleeping habits, including: